As Private Clinics Struggle With Administrative Costs, Chatfuel Launches AI Receptionist

 The product has been tested and deployed extensively in Spanish-speaking markets, where most providers rely on social networks and messengers like WhatsApp as their primary communication channel.

 In the U.S. market, administrative expenses account for a higher share of healthcare spending than in other developed countries.
-Small clinics and private practices often cannot afford full-time administrative staff, which can cost between $80,000 and $120,000 annually.
+Small clinics and private practices often cannot afford full-time administrative staff, which can cost around $50,000 per specialist annually.
 As a result, physicians frequently manage scheduling and patient messages themselves, limiting time available for care.

 Legal Disclaimer: